FatemaSultana85/Bengali-Song-Lyrics-Emotion-Analysis/README.md

 A unique dataset is created which has 1000 song lyrics and labels the lyrics as sad or not sad.
 These lyrics are collected from different websites which lyrics are available publicly.
 # Methodology:
 Machine learning classifying algorithms like Multinomial Naive Bayes , K-Nearest Neighbours, Support Vector Machine, Logistic Regression, Random Forest, and Decision Tree Classifier were used.
 Then one boosting classifier XGBoost was used.
+For training we used 70% of the data and rest of the 30% for testing purpose as that is ideal.
+After training the models, we evaluated the models with the test data based on Accuracy, Precision, Recall and F1 scores.

 ![Methodology](Methodology.png)

 # Result: